Senior Executives

 DR. CHRISTOPHER D. LONG, ED.D.

-Christopher Long, Ed.D, is the Chief Executive Officer of Family Residences and Essential Enterprises, Inc. (FREE), a premier not-for-profit innovator that supports individuals of all abilities with community living opportunities, employment, day services, clinical, substance use disorders and children services.
-Dr. Long has had an illustrious career with over 30 years’ experience, including 15 years of strategic development planning within the health and human service industry.
-He joined FREE, Inc. in 2009 as the Associate Executive Director and for the past five years has served as President of FREE, Inc. During his tenure helped build FREE into one of the most diverse service providers with a strategic vision focused on creative excellence, technological innovation and growth.
+An experienced, dynamic, and committed healthcare leader, Dr. Christopher Long, is the Co-Chief Executive Officer/ President of Family Residences and Essential Enterprises, Inc. (FREE), a premier not-for-profit innovator that supports individuals of all abilities with community living opportunities, employment, day services, clinical, substance use disorders, and children services.
+Dr. Long has had an expansive career with over 30 years’ experience, including 15 years of strategic organizational development experience within the health and human service industry.
+Dr. Long joined FREE, Inc. in 2009 as the Associate Executive Director and, in that time, in partnership with co-leader Robert S. Budd, he has broadened the scope of the organization to more than double in size, leading FREE to become one of the largest not-for-profits on Long Island.
+During his tenure, in collaboration with Mr. Budd, Dr. Long significantly expanded FREE’s array of services, created thousands of jobs for people with disabilities, successfully steered the organization through the COVID-19 pandemic, and helped build FREE into one of the most diverse service providers with a strategic vision focused on creative excellence, technological innovation, and growth.

 ROBERT S. BUDD, MPS

-Mr. Budd dedicates time to the field consulting, speaking and training and is pleased to utilize his certification as an A.M.A and Covey facilitator to support colleagues in personal and professional growth.
-He teaches a Master’s program cohort class for Stony Brook University’s School of Professional Development and was one of the industry leaders on a panel at the State Of The Not-For-Profit Industry hosted by Long Island Business News.
+Mr. Budd is recognized for his unique and impactful leadership style.
+When not leading FREE or advocating for regional/ national change to enhance the lives of differently abled individuals, Mr. Budd dedicates his time to consulting, speaking, and training other human service providers.
+Mr. Budd is pleased to utilize his certification as an A.M.A and Covey facilitator to support colleagues in personal and professional growth.
+Mr. Budd is dedicated to coaching future leaders and is an Adjunct Professor in Stony Brook University’s School of Professional Development.
+Mr. Budd has been asked to share his insight on various news networks and was one of the industry leaders on a panel at the State of The Not-For-Profit Industry hosted by Long Island Business News.

 Executive Team